Welcome Home.

 Access to the archive of past Home Base posts and meditations.

-Most importantly: a way for people who appreciate my work to directly offer support, so we can keep both Home Base running, as well as my various pro bono initiatives like the Do Nothing Project, the Mind Bod Adventure Pod, and the Consciousness Explorers Club.
+Most importantly: a way for people who appreciate my work to directly offer support, so my team and I (see below) can keep Home Base running.

-If you’d like access to everything and a paid subscription is out of reach, email us at info@jeffwarren.org.
-Happy to offer a subscription, no questions asked.
+If you’d like access to everything and a paid subscription is out of reach, email us at info@jeffwarren.org for a scholarship.
+You can also just …

 Jeff